bbauska/W3Cx-5of5/README.md

 <h4>Page event properties</h4>

-There are no particular properties that need to be mentioned here.
+<p>There are no particular properties that need to be mentioned here.
 Usually, the load event listener corresponds to a JavaScript function that can be seen as &quot;the main&quot; function of your Web Application.
 It is good practice to start everything after the page has been completely